vedph/pinakes-api/README.md

 ./pinix index-zotero pinakes
 ```

-Note that this truncates the target `zotero` table if present; else it creates it.
+Note that this truncates the target `pix_zotero` table if present; else it creates it.

 4. build the text-based index using the [Embix CLI](https://github.com/vedph/embix#embix-cli).
 Here I assume that my profile file is named `pinakes-profile.json` and located in my desktop.
 You can find the profile in this solution under `Pinakes.Index/Assets`.